 The transmission lockout levers disengage the hydrostatic transmissions.
 By lifting the lever on top of the transmission and locking it into place with the lockout cam, the hydrostatic transmissions are released to permit freewheeling.
 By releasing the cam and lowering the lever, the transmissions are engaged for normal operation.
 The transmission lever in the LOCKOUT position is used to enable moving the machine without the engine running (e.g., for service).
-Refer to TRANSMISSION LOCKOUT in this section for operating instructions.
+Refer to Transmission Lockout on page 40 for operating instructions.